Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Isolated QMBS

 \section{Isolated QMBS}

 While QMBS are commonly associated with revivals and the existence of towers of equally-spaced eigenstates in the spectrum, several examples of QMBS that do not involve a exactly solvable tower of states.
 Such examples consist of any number of states embedded in the middle of the spectrum, ranging from an $\mathcal{O}(1)$ number to exponentially many.
+Some examples of isolated QMBS are shown in Fig.~\ref{fig:isolatedQMBS}.